MariaIRubio/MariaIRubio/README.md

-## I am looking a company to make my Practicum!
+## I am looking for a company to make my Practicum!

 ### Hi there 👋
 I am María,